Underwriting Rules add or remove Line Items or Category Options when a user selects a specified option while building a policy.

 - On the Effective Dates screen, select the applicable effective date.

-- On the Policy Types screen, select Underwriting > Rules.
+- On the Policy Types screen, select Underwriting, and then select Rules.

 - Under Underwriting Rules, navigate to the applicable rule, and then select Edit .